SleightlyDreadful/Carbon-Copy/README.md

 ### Using the Editor Window

-Carbon Copy can be accessed by locating the Dreadrith tab on the top toolbar, then clicking on Carbon Copy.
+Carbon Copy can be accessed from the top toolbar by clicking **DreadTools > Carbon Copy**.

 If you have never used this on this PC before, you will see a field labeled **Enter your license key**.
 Input your license key from your purchase and click activate.
 This is a one-time-use key that will authorize the current PC for future use of Carbon Copy.